 It’s just a microphone that uses USB to connect to your computer.
 It offers a small solution that performs all of the digital conversion tasks an audio interface should perform.

-Additionally, a USB microphone just requires one cable, as opposed to several cables needed for an interface, making the USB alternative much more appealing to people who value simplicity.
+Additionally, a USB microphone requires one cable instead of several cables needed for an interface, making the USB alternative much more appealing to people who value simplicity.

 Therefore, you ought to consider omitting the USB mic if quality is your primary concern and you intend to remain with it for the long haul, whether that be now or in the future.